Top 50 Most Popular Irish Movies

 Average

-The film received positive reviews for its performance.
-It also won several awards, including the Palme d'Or award at the 2006 Cannes Film Festival.
+The movie was widely acclaimed for its memorable performances and gripping realism.
+It achieved international recognition, earning numerous accolades, including the prestigious Palme d'Or at the 2006 Cannes Film Festival.

 10